 As the HR landscape continues its rapid evolution, staying updated with the latest trends, technologies, and strategic insights is crucial.
-Whether your focus is healthcare, retail, or any other sector, HR conferences offer a wealth of knowledge and networking opportunities.
+HR conferences offer a wealth of knowledge and networking opportunities.
 For solution providers, these events are a prime opportunity to showcase your solutions and connect with potential clients.
-As 2024 approaches, identifying and prioritizing the right events to attend or sponsor is key.

 HR healthcare leaders are working to address a talent shortage in the industry, which has only become more pronounced since the challenges of the COVID-19 pandemic revealed and resulted in staff shortages across the country.
 For example, according to one estimate, the U.S. is projected to have a shortage of more than one million nurses.